Deepshikhaingithub/Time-Series-Analysis/README.md

 **Instructions for Running the Analysis**

--- Open the Jupyter Notebook file olympics_data-analysis.ipynb.
+-- Open the Jupyter Notebook file "HCLTech-StockAnalysis.ipynb".

 -- Run the notebook cells sequentially to execute the data analysis code.

 -- Explore the results, visualizations, and conclusions presented in the notebook.

+-- Conclusions and detailed analysis step by step is provided in the jupyter notebook file.

 Happy analyzing!